Let’s start with some background information before we turn to the unsolved problem related to entropy.

 ENTROPY IN NPQG

 The International System (SI) of units of entropy are joules per kelvin, which is energy divided by temperature.
 The kinetic energy of a particle is directly related to its temperature.
-We also know that Planck sphere particles and energy are both conserved.
+We also know that point charges and energy are both conserved.
 When we talk about a collection of particles, if said collection is not in equilibrium, then at least one subset of particles has higher energy than another subset, which has lower energy.
 We also know that if we concentrate a set of particles in a volume, then the spacetime æther energy will also rise in that volume.

 It seems to me that we can tighten the second law of thermodynamics to say that the total entropy of any process or reaction remains constant when considering all particles.
 If entropy increases in a portion of the universe, then the remainder of the universe must experience a decrease in entropy.
 Specifically, any change in entropy in one group of particles is balanced by the equal and opposite change in another group of particles.
 All such particles involved in the conservation of entropy are a part of the reaction.
 Therefore, we can refine the 2nd Law of thermodynamics and change the equation to an equality.
 The reason we are able to tighten the 2nd law is that general relativity and quantum mechanics (GR-QM) era scientists understood neither the æther nor black hole dynamics.

 GRAVITY, BLACK HOLES, AND ENTROPY IN NPQG